Tecnocrat/CodeBot/README.md

 6. **Folder Management**:
    - Manages and flattens recursive folder structures in `adn_trash_code`.
    - Generates and processes JSON files for folder structures.

+7. **Recursive Chaos Generation**:
+   - Processes the `adn_trash_code` folder for recursive chaos generation and knowledge extraction.
+   - Mutates files from `adn_trash_code` to introduce randomness into genetic algorithms.

+8. **Knowledge Base Integration**:
+   - Combines controlled knowledge bases with emergent behaviors from experimental code.
+   - Extracts metadata from files and generates a snapshot of the CodeBot structure.

 ---